awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli.md

 Migrates a legacy configuration file \(ECS CLI v0\.6\.6 and older\) to the new configuration file format \(ECS CLI v1\.0\.0 and later\)\.
 The command prints a summary of the changes to be made and then asks for confirmation to proceed\.
 For more information, see [ecs\-cli configure migrate](cmd-ecs-cli-configure-migrate.md)\.

 up
-Creates the ECS cluster \(if it does not already exist\) and the AWS resources required to set up the cluster\.
+Creates the Amazon ECS cluster \(if it does not already exist\) and the AWS resources required to set up the cluster\.
 For more information, see [ecs\-cli up](cmd-ecs-cli-up.md)\.

 down
 Deletes the AWS CloudFormation stack that was created by ecs\-cli up and the associated resources\.
 For more information, see [ecs\-cli down](cmd-ecs-cli-down.md)\.

 scale
-Modifies the number of container instances in an ECS cluster\.
+Modifies the number of container instances in an Amazon ECS cluster\.
 For more information, see [ecs\-cli scale](cmd-ecs-cli-scale.md)\.

 logs
 Retrieves container logs from CloudWatch Logs\.
 Only valid for tasks that use the `awslogs` driver and has a log stream prefix specified\.
 For more information, see [ecs\-cli logs](cmd-ecs-cli-logs.md)\.

 ps
-Lists all of the running containers in an ECS cluster\.
+Lists all of the running containers in an Amazon ECS cluster\.
 For more information, see [ecs\-cli ps](cmd-ecs-cli-ps.md)\.

 push
 Pushes an image to an Amazon ECR repository\.
 For more information, see [ecs\-cli push](cmd-ecs-cli-push.md)\.